acemod/ACE3/wiki/framework/tagging-framework.md

 <div class="panel callout">
     <h5>Note:</h5>
-    <p>This is just a guide to add tags using the framework, this is not a guide to make your own spray objects.</p>
+    <p>This is just a guide to add tags using the framework.
+This is not a guide to make your own spray objects.</p>
 </div>

 ## 1. Config Values